-- Reporting to the Canada Customs and Revenue Agency (T5 and other reports)
+- Reporting to the Canada Revenue Agency (T5 and other reports)

 - Regular updating of credit information to credit bureaus

-- Indicating to third parties when cheques are returned for NSF (not sufficient funds)
+- Indicating to third parties when payments are returned NSF (not sufficient funds)

 If we deny your request for access to personal information, we will tell you why.
 You may then challenge our decision.
 See Principle 10.